dmitry-kazakov/How-to-create-an-Ada-plug-in/README.md

 end Plugin_API;
 ```
 <p>Ada.Containers.Indefinite_Ordered_Maps is used to create a map (<i>Loaded</i>) name to constructing function.
 When not in the map it tries to load the library.
-The function Load is placed into a separate body to be able to have implementation dependant on the operating system.
+The function Load is placed into a separate body to be able to have an implementation dependent on the operating system.
 I provide here Windows and Linux implementations.
 The plug-in project file used to build the API library has the scenario variable Target_OS to select the OS:</p>

 ```
 library project Plugin_API_Build is